Covid 19 Delta outbreak: Sir Ian Taylor's MIQ logbook - No excuse for Govt's decision to abandon saliva testing pilot - NZ Herald

 This isn't about the first quarter of next year – this is about now!
 This is about building a roadmap where people can see a destination and the time it will take to get there.
 Like any journey we may have to take a couple of side roads on the way, but we know where we are going, we know why we are going there, and we have a timeline that we are working to.

-Ours is Xmas – and our roadmap has two destinations – two deliverables if we are talking in trialing terms:
+Ours is Christmas – and our roadmap has two destinations – two deliverables if we are talking in trialing terms:

 We don't – and we never could.